New York Comic Con Is the Best Thing in My Life

 I like this Buu costume.

 I followed a gaggle of Deadpools up a staircase where I found a mass Deadpool gathering.
-Many of them were specialized versions of Deadpool, such as Princess Deadpool and Beach Bum Deadpool.
+Many of them were specialised versions of Deadpool, such as Princess Deadpool and Beach Bum Deadpool.

 After a while, all the Deadpools formed a conga line and danced through the convention hall.